AdrienVannson/doreisa-internship/report/report.typ

 Dask @dask is a Python framework aiming at making distributed computing easy.
 The basic workflow to run computations with Dask is composed of two steps:

  - *Building a task graph.* The distributed computation is represented as a task graph, as the one in @dask-graph-mean.
 The task graph is a directed acyclic graph where each node represents a computation.
 There is an edge from a node $T_1$ to a node $T_2$ if $T_1$ needs the result of $T_2$ to be executed.
 Internally, a task graph is represented as a simple Python dictionary.
  - *Running the computation.* The graph is shipped to a scheduler, which is in charge of executing all the tasks and returning the final result of the computation.
 Dask provides several schedulers suited to different use cases: a threaded scheduler, a multiprocessing scheduler as well as a distributed scheduler.
+The threaded scheduler and the multiprocessing scheduler work for single-node computations, while the distributed scheduler is able to schedule tasks across a large cluster, taking into account resource availability as well as data locality.
+The threaded scheduler is more lightweight, but some workloads need multiprocessing to be truly parallelized due to Python's `GIL` (Global Interpreter Lock).

 #figure(
     image("resources/dask-graph-mean.png", width: 80%),